bsheehan3117/Network-Proxy-Firewall-Configuration-Lab-Linux-Windows/README.md

 # Network-Proxy-Firewall-Configuration-Lab-Linux-Windows

+** Note This Project took place in VMs that have since been deleted for security **

 • Needed to securely route traffic from a Windows VM through a Linux host, controlling allowed protocols using a custom iptables-based firewall and verifying secure communication paths.

 • Configured static IP addresses on both systems and edited BIND and netplan settings for name resolution.